charliespy/Power-Outages-Analysis/README.md

 ## Cleaning and EDA
 ### Data Cleaning

-There are 55 columns in the original dataset.
-In order to increase the readability and accuracy of our data, we followed the following steps to clean our DataFrame:
+Our initial dataset comprised 55 columns.
+To enhance data readability and accuracy, we performed the following cleaning steps:
 1. Deleting instruction rows in data: When we first imported the raw dataset, we realized that the first few rows and columns at the very beginning are instructions on how to use the dataset, not data itself.
 As a result, we delete those rows and columns.
 2. Cleaning `OUTAGE.START` column: Combine the column `OUTAGE.START.DATE` and `OUTAGE.START.TIME` into just one `pd.Timestamp` column called `OUTAGE.START`.
 3. Cleaning `OUTAGE.RESTORATION` column: Uing the same technique, we also cleaned `OUTAGE.RESTORATION.DATE` and `OUTAGE.RESTORATION.TIME` into `OUTAGE.RESTORATION`.